Up, Up, and Array

 - Tell students that today they are going to describe an array, or an ordered display, using number sentences.

-- Model the problem by shading in 4 rows and 5 columns on the board.
+- Model the problem by shading in four rows and five columns on the board.

 - Ask students what strategy they could use to find the total number of cookies.

-- Ask students if the answer would change if the numbers were turned around (if there were 5 rows and 4 columns).
+- Ask students if the answer would change if the numbers were turned around (if there were five rows and four columns).
 Explain that this does not change the answer.

 - Model the problem on the board by drawing it out.